 Overview of the complaint investigation

-Three follow up calls were made to the complainant (27th Dec, 29th Dec 2017 and 2nd Jan 2018) to check for the amount he received from his office as salary.
-Following which there was communication between the security agency office and the complainant which FWF team was updated by the complainant.
+Three follow up calls were made to the complainant (27 Dec, 29 Dec 2017 and 2 Jan 2018) to check for the amount he received as salary.
+Following which, there was communication between the security agency office and the complainant about which the FWF team was updated by the complainant.

 01/05/2018 Conclusion of the investigation

-Based on the information gathered from both sides, FWF concludes that the complainant indeed received five days' less payment for the work done from 1-30 November 2017.
-There was also no bonus and overtime payment included in his salary which was disbursed on 20th December.
+Based on the information gathered from both sides, FWF concluded that the complainant indeed received five days' less payment for the work done from 1-30 November 2017.
+There was also no bonus or overtime payment included in his salary, which was disbursed on 20 December.

 The complainant's claim that he was being harassed while at work (frequent changes in his place of duty, shouting and abusing him at work) was denied by the factory.
-Further investigation would be needed to clarify this point.
+Further investigation is needed to clarify this point.

-According to the Factories Act, 1948 normal working hour in a day should not exceed more that eight hours.
+According to the Factories Act, 1948, normal working hour in a day should not exceed more than eight hours.
 An overtime of maximum two hours per day is allowed but these hours must be paid at double the hourly rate.
-In the case of the complainant he had signed a work contract which mentioned his work timing as 8 am to 8 pm and 8 pm to 8 am.
+In the case of the complainant, he had signed a work contract which mentioned his work timing as 8 am to 8 pm and 8 pm to 8 am.
 For this he received a fixed salary without overtime.